-Wednesday 25th Ju 35 A rather grey lay day.
-Iain and I went shopping before lain took the Walker Bay for a sail to the harbour entrance and back.
+Wednesday 25th July A rather grey lay day.
+Iain and I went shopping before Iain took the Walker Bay for a sail to the harbour entrance and back.
 His comment was "Not the same pickup as Neil's 505, but fun".
 We had not seen lain for a couple of years, so there was a lot of catching up to do.
 After a quick pizza lunch we relocated to a pontoon, so Dairne could get ashore for dinner at the Royal Fowey YC with the Royal Southern YC fleet.

-interesting walk through the narrow streets of Fowey.
-Iain drove the wheelchair to the Roya
+It was an interesting walk through the narrow streets of Fowey.
+Iain drove the wheelchair to the Royal Fowey YC.

-It was an

-wheelchair to the Royal Fowey YC.